godotengine/godot-docs/tutorials/3d/gi_probes.rst

 .. image:: img/giprobe_tweaking.png

 - **Subdiv** Subdivision used for the probe.
-The default (128) is generally good for small to medium size areas.
+The default (128) is generally good for small- to medium-sized areas.
 Bigger subdivisions use more memory.
 - **Extents** Size of the probe.
 Can be tweaked from the gizmo.
 - **Dynamic Range** Maximum light energy the probe can absorb.
 Higher values allow brighter light, but with less color detail.
 - **Energy** Multiplier for all the probe.
 Can be used to make the indirect light brighter (although it's better to tweak this from the light itself).